 Symptoms:

-- Vertigo episodes last minutes to hours
+- Vertigo episodes last from minutes to hours

 - Sensitivity to light and sound